Arthur Sweetser

 Arthur Sweetser (1888–1968) was a US journalist and statesman.

 Early life

 Born in 1888, Arthur Sweetser was a member of a generation that saw the nations of the world engaging in violent bloodshed in what was labelled optimistically as the War to End all Wars.
 This was a period when contemporary principles of international law were first taking form and beginning to be put into practice.
 Following on the heels of World War I, there were many people who saw the urgency of developing greater cooperation among nations.
 Arthur Sweetser was one of these.

 He came from a family that valued travel.
 His father wrote New England guidebooks.
 His uncle was a broker for a shipping firm.
-He traveled the world after graduating from college, then became a reporter, first for the Springfield Reporter and then for the Associated Press.
+He traveled the world after graduating from Harvard College, then became a reporter, first for the Springfield Reporter and then for the Associated Press.

 Journalism career

 In 1914, when war was declared in Europe, Arthur Sweetser worked as a war correspondent, traveling through the thick of the battle zones.
 His book, "Roadside Glimpses of the Great War," was a study of World War I from the vantage point of a reporter in the middle of the action.

 He was assigned to the State Department by the Associated Press.
 He walked the halls with such great figures as Theodore Roosevelt, Henry Cabot Lodge, and Howard Taft.
 This was a period when U.S. isolationism was being questioned.
 The League to Enforce Peace was one effort to bring the U.S. and other countries into accord.
 Although this effort was not to succeed, the more successful League of Nations followed soon after.

 Arthur Sweetser was present at the inception of the League of Nations in Paris in 1920.
 He was a member of the American Peace Commission appointed by Woodrow Wilson.
 Sweetser was directly involved in the League's development as a member of its provisional Secretariat in London and subsequently joined the permanent Secretariat in the League's Public Information Section.